janhybs/ciflow-server-utils/README.md

 # Docker utils

-Scripts which should easy work on remote server
+Scripts which should easy work on remote server.